myonlinecode1988/ELECTION_ANALYTICS/README.md

 percentile value.
 Now we insert values according to the size of the heap for that iteration.

-It takes good advantage of ordered data required for percentile calculation.
-The fact that heap has O(1) complexity to `find-min-value` operation & O(log
+It takes good advantage of ordered data required for percentile calculation and the fact that heap has O(1) complexity to `find-min-value` operation & O(log
 n) complexity for `insert` operation. `Heapq` module in python is an implementation of `MinHeap`.
 To implement `MaxHeap` I made the value of keys negative.